sverrirab/nefnir-package/README.rst

-A lemmatizer for Icelandic text
+A lemmatizer for Icelandic text See e.g _IceNLP_bridge for help creating tokenized and tagged text.

 * Free software: Apache Software License 2.0